 Perhaps this is why we spend hours scrolling instagram?
 To connect with other entrepreneurs?
 To watch their stories and see that they are happy and thriving and they work alone too, so it's possible to still be an entrepreneur and have a life.

 Yet often what we see is other people in our industry hanging out and socializing or doing projects with other creatives and this just makes us feel more alone and sometimes sad because we were not invited to hang out, or collaborate with someone, or feel like we will never be part of the "cool crowd".

 Then what happens next is we turn off social media, take a break and stay offline in order to stop comparing ourselves to others or experiencing FOMO.
 This works for a bit, until we get lonely again and need some human interaction- even if it is just online.

-I also wonder - Is it a coincidence that so many of my entrepreneur friends suffer from depression or anxiety or other mental health issues?
+Is it a coincidence that so many of my entrepreneur friends suffer from depression or anxiety or other mental health issues?
 It could very well be that we are more vulnerable online and open to talk about things as that is part of our brand or lifestyle, yet I believe there must be a deeper reason behind why entrepreneurs often suffer.
-Perhaps, reaching out online may just be the only way to not suffer alone, to find a tribe of people who are experiencing the same things, to find your #metoo.
-Since we work alone most of the time, our online community often becomes our family.

 Every single day I look so forward to my daily audio chats with 2 of my photography besties.
-We talk to one another all day and it is usually the first app I turn on each morning - to hear their voices makes me feel connected and less alone and makes me smile on my daily commute.
+We talk all day and it is usually the first app I turn on each day - to hear their voices makes me feel connected and less alone.
 However, we are still alone.
-Listening to each other’s voices...but alone at home or in our cars.
+Listening to each other...but alone.

 So what can we do?